microsoft/knossos-ksc/doc/Glossary.md

 ### IDTW: If that didn't work

-On a list of tasks, links increasingly desparate alternatives.
+On a list of tasks, links increasingly desperate alternatives.

 ### General concepts from related work